Haroon-64/VS-Code/resume.md

 * Built a low-code platform for constructing deep learning pipelines.
 * Implemented CI/CD with GitHub Actions to auto-build artifacts and publish versioned releases on feature updates.
+* Assisted with UI and Sidecar Integration using Tauri and React.

 ### Animal Classification